dechamps/videojitter/README.md

 that sensor will start to show its limits around 120 frames per second or so.
 It is perfectly adequate for measuring typical 24 FPS video.

+In practice, typical photodiode-based instruments are expected to be much faster than even the fastest displays, making speed a non-issue.
+On the other hand, photoresistors are usually too slow to be usable.

-Even if the instrument is too slow, videojitter will likely still be able to provide somewhat usable results - typically the only real problem is a loss of precision which gets worse around sudden frame duration changes.
+Even if the instrument is somewhat slow, videojitter will likely still be able to provide somewhat usable results - typically the only real problem is a loss of precision which gets worse around sudden frame duration changes.
 Note that such measurement artifacts can also be caused by the display itself being too slow to refresh - they are not necessarily the instrument's fault.

-Other properties of the instrument include sampling rate and signal to noise ratio (SNR).
-These are usually not the bottleneck as even dirt-cheap instruments typically have tons of margin there.

 ### Step 1: install videojitter